One king’s fall gives reign to another.

 He was right about one thing – the masses are the size of giants, the bodies the same, too: two arms, two legs, a torso and a head, except their skin is black, even blacker than the bear’s coat, blacker than the starpool on those rare eerie nights where the clouds are so dense they block out even the moon’s ghostly glow.
-Their fingers and toes are webbed with a thin white membrane, as are the gaps between their arms and their torsos, as are the gaps between their legs.
-They float face-down and The Giant feels no urge to flip them over, not that it would make any difference.
+Their fingers and toes are webbed with a thin white membrane, as are the gaps between their arms and torsos, as are the gaps between their legs.
+They float mercifully face-down and The Giant feels no urge to flip them over, not that it would make any difference.
 The faces of the monks were shrouded the day his tribe met them in this valley, and though he will never know what they looked like, somehow he knows these two bodies wrapped loosely in their dark cloaks are the empty husks those foreign giants left behind.

 The Last Muskellunge

 Far beneath the surface of the Mighty Mother Monksville, Leonidas floats petrified as he watches the black miasma of sick death and ruin spread through the water like rage through the mind of a mad king bested by forces he can’t understand.
 Then, a flashyshiny swims swiftly before his eyes and Leonidas immediately forgets about whatever it was that so disturbed him a moment ago.
 He is the king of Monksville, the last muskellunge, and he will bring an end to that blasphemous pretty object.